bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 Two basic Markdown elements are continuously creating confusion, because they are treated in somewhat ambiguous ways:

 [Image][img]
 : The Markdown image element is syntactically meant to be placed inside a block element.
-But it’s also allowed to be used self-contained and gets automatically enclosed by a paragraph then.[^1]
+But it’s also allowed to be used stand-alone and gets automatically enclosed by a paragraph then.[^1]

 [Line Break][lb]
 : CommonMark and GFM are not fully compatible in regard to this one element.
 There are two different ways to handle line breaks inside of text blocks: